Revised: February 23, 2021 (click here for printable PDF)

 Section VII.
 Notice of Meetings

 The Executive Committee, with the assistance of the Dean's office, shall give notice of regular meetings to the Senate and to the Faculty at least one week in advance.
-All notices shall include proposed agenda.
+All notices shall include proposed agenda and pertinent information.
 For special meetings, the same procedure shall be followed.

 Section VIII.
 Absences and Proxies